 11.5 Passengers’ luggage must not be left unaccompanied at any time, unless different and reasonable instructions are given from the staff.
 Unaccompanied luggage may be removed and/or destroyed.

-11.6 The Passenger shall not bring onboard the Vessel any goods or articles of an inflammable or dangerous nature, nor any controlled or prohibited substance.
+11.6 It is strictly forbidden for Passengers to carry firearms, ammunition, explosives or flammable, toxic or dangerous substances, goods or articles on-board any Vessels which could be dangerous for the safety of Passengers and the Vessels.
 Breach of these conditions and regulations shall render the Passenger strictly liable to the Carrier for any injury, loss, damage or expense and/or to indemnify the Carrier against any claim, final penalty arising from such breach.
 The Passenger may also be liable for statutory fines and/or penalties.

 11.7 In order to ensure safety and security standards, it is strictly forbidden to bring food and beverage onboard the Vessels.
 In compliance with this/her regulation and in order to guarantee the above standards, during embarkation a careful check control will be carried out through all passengers luggage.
 The items that are allowed are: personal hygiene products, cleansing products, lotions, fluid medications for therapeutic use, baby gear and baby food items, dietary items prescribed by a physician.
 Any local or “typical“ food item purchased during the cruise in any port of call will be collected and returned at the end of the cruise.

 11.8 The Passenger will in any event be liable for any injury, loss or damage occasioned by their breach of any of the prohibitions in these Conditions of Carriage and must indemnify the Carrier against any claim in respect thereof.